-Reserve holding the balance of ring-fenced Defra "INSPIRE" grant funding provided to support the Authority in meeting regulatory requirements for publishing geospatial information related to the environment under the European INSPIRE Directive.
+A reserve set up for holding the balance of ring-fenced Defra "INSPIRE" grant funding provided to support the Authority in meeting regulatory requirements for publishing geospatial information related to the environment under the European INSPIRE Directive.
+This grant funded project has now finished.